romatou18/go-ais-position-processor/README.md

 # Go json AIS zero speed position parser
 Takes an AIS vessel position feed, and tries detecting suspicious or illegal fishing or other unauthorised activities.
+The feed will often be very large 1 to 100GB on average, hence performance and controlled memory usage are key.
+This program using state objects maintaining a minimal state per vessel instead of per position record.

 ## Input output
 This golang executable takes an AIS line delimited JSON file, containing AIS data messages.
 Some of them message types are positional messages containing a GPS position for a given vessel.